Pipi 9 (2023-

 Pipi was still headless, and the self-documentation engine was broken when Pipi 8 was built out of 7.
 The only way I could test 8 was by using batch files and reading the logs.

-The next stage enables direct editing of the parameters of the underlying systems that the Wiki and Docs pages then self-document.
-A reverse loop of sorts.
+The next stage enables direct editing of the parameters of the underlying systems, which the Wiki and Docs pages then self-document—a reverse loop of sorts.

 1200 static Wiki web pages were rendered in 7 seconds.
 I was surprised by how fast it was.
 The Wiki and Docs are also cross-linked.